 Cashier’s Short Term Deferment

 Thirty day deferments are granted for up to $2,000 of the tuition balance.
 You must take three or more units (or the equivalent) to receive any type of deferment.
 There is a non-refundable service charge of five percent of the deferred amount, due at the time the deferment is granted, in addition to the remaining billing balance.

 The number of units for which tuition is charged is generally the same as the number of academic units indicated after each course in the Schedule of Classes.
 However, some courses with no academic credit require payment of tuition.
-Most classes with course numbers ending in z (e.g., 594z and 794z) require 2 units of tuition.
-GRSC 800 and GRSC 810 each require 1 unit of tuition.
+Most classes with course numbers ending in z (e.g., 594z and 794z) require two units of tuition.
+GRSC 800 and GRSC 810 each require one unit of tuition.

 In sessions offering different tuition rates or mandatory fees for undergraduate and graduate students, the student’s Program of Study (POST) will determine the tuition rate and fees to be charged.
 Students with more than one active POST will be charged as undergraduate students if at least one POST is designated as undergraduate.

 If you have a credit balance on your account, you may be eligible for a refund.
-If the credit balance is the result of a credit card payment combined with reduced charges and/or financial aid or loan advances, we will first refund the credit card use for payment up to the amount that was charged.
-Any credit balance remaining after that can be refunded to you by check or direct deposit at your request.
+If the credit balance is the result of a credit card payment combined with reduced charges and/or financial aid or loan advances, we will first refund the credit card used for payment up to the amount that was charged.
+Any credit balance remaining after that can be refunded to you by check (mailed to you) or direct deposit at your request.
 Please visit www.usc.edu/sfs/refund for more information and forms.